g4eml/RP2040_Synth/README.md

 R = View / Enter Registers Directly in Hex.
 Allws direct entry of regiser values in Hexadecimal.
 Useful when transfering values calculated by another program.

 I = Configure CW Ident.
 Alows entry of CW Ident, CW Speed, Ident Period and FSK Shift.
 A shift of -800Hz is a typical value.
 Ident period is only valid for a CW only configuration.
-If a JT mode is also enbled then the CW ident will be sent every odd minute.
+If a digi mode is also enbled then the CW ident will be sent in between the digi idents.

-J = Configure JT modes.
-Allows entry of a 13 character message.
-This would normally be the Callsign and Maidenhead locator.
-The JT ident will be sent every Even minute.
+J = Configure Digi modes.
+JT4G Allows entry of a 13 character free text message.
+This would normally be the Callsign and locator.
+Q65-30B is more restrictive and always requires a callsign and a 4 character locator.
+The Digi ident will be sent every minute.
 Accurate timing requires a GPS module to be connected.

 K = Configure External Key.
 An External Morse key can be connected and used to frequency shift the signal.
 The FSK Shift can be entered and is seperate from the CWID shift.